Elvino Gargiulo

 Elvino Gargiulo, known as the "Monster of Quadraro", (1925–2005), was an Italian serial killer, responsible for a double homicide in the Roman suburb of Quadraro in 1991.
 He was sentenced alongside his son Mario Gargiulo who was also his biological grandson.
-He was also found guilty of the kidnapping and murder of a 14-year-old boy in 1994, as well as having committed acts of violent lust on him.
+He was also found guilty of he kidnapping and murder of a 14-year-old boy in 1994, as well as having committed acts of violent lust on him.

 Biography

 Born in the province of Naples in 1925, Gargiulo began to commit serious sexual violence against several women in the area from an early age.
 He married three times, and from one of these marriages he had two children whom he sexually abused several times making his daughter pregnant.
 In 1968 his son Mario was born, who had a childhood devastated by the abuse and violence of his father Elvino who sold him in exchange for valuable objects and forced him to eat mice.
 Mario, who lost his mother at the age of eight, grew up as a person suffering from serious mental disorders.
 In 1986 Gargiulo moved to Rome, where he started a second-hand business in Via Demetriade.